Shimizu-Technology/shimizu-order-suite/docs/stripe_integration.md

 # Stripe Integration API Documentation

-This document provides technical details on the Stripe integration in the Hafaloha API.
+This document provides technical details on the Stripe integration in the Shimizu Order Suite.

 ## API Endpoints